HOW TO RESEARCH

 -

-Lateral Reading – explains how to check yourself and the sources themselves while you are reading / researching
+Lateral Reading (YouTube video explanation) – explains how to verify an online source while you are reading / researching.
+And here's another video explanation.

 Search Tips